.wav file of the MIDI output and export note events into a .csv file for further analysis or editing.

 - 400 Bad Request: Invalid

-or missing required parameters. - 404 Not Found: Provided audio file not found in S3.
+audio_pathor missing required parameters. - 404 Not Found: Provided audio file not found in S3.

 - 422 Unprocessable Entity: Unsupported audio format.